-- Meeting your protein needs during weight loss helps promote the loss of body fat and preserve lean body mass or muscle. - Protein helps with healing right away. - Have your protein at the beginning of each meal to be sure that you meet your daily requirements.
+- Meeting your protein needs during weight loss helps promote the loss of body fat and preserve lean body mass or muscle. - Protein helps with healing right away. - Have your protein at the beginning of each meal to be sure that you meet your daily requirements. - Your initial goal is to have at least 60 grams of protein each day.
+Divide this amount into at least 3 to 5 meals and snacks.
+This will be increased after you see a dietitian in the Bariatric Clinic.

-At first, your goal is to have at least 100 grams of protein each day.
-After week 5 this increases to 120 grams of protein each day.
-Divide this amount into at least 5 to 6 meals and snacks.
-For more information on how to meet your daily protein requirements refer to pages 72 to 76.
+• For more information on how to meet your daily protein requirements refer to pages 74 to 78.